Chau Chak Wing: FBI investigation of bribery and resulting litigation

 Chau was named in a Federal Bureau of Investigation (FBI) probe in the case of bribery of the former president of the United Nations General Assembly, John Ashe.
-In 2013, the FBI alleged Sheri Yan, an Australian-Chinese suspected by Australian Security Intelligence Organisation (ASIO) of Chinese intelligence activity, used A$200,000 of Chau's money to bribe John Ashe to attend a conference held at Chau's Imperial Springs resort in China.
+In 2013, the FBI alleged Sheri Yan (Shiwei Yan), an Australian-Chinese suspected by Australian Security Intelligence Organisation (ASIO) of Chinese intelligence activity, used A$200,000 of Chau's money to bribe John Ashe to attend a conference held at Chau's Imperial Springs resort in China.
 Yan pleaded guilty to bribery charges and served a 20-month prison sentence.
 Although Chau was never charged or accused of wrongdoing, he has also had documented ties to the CCP's United Front Work Department since at least 2007.
 This was detailed in a file written by the former US Consul General Robert Goldberg, who was based in Guangzhou.
-The file was initially distributed to American intelligence agencies, but was leaked later in 2010 to WikiLeaks.
+The file was initially distributed to American intelligence agencies, but in 2010 was in a leaked diplomatic cable.

-In 2016, Chau brought defamation proceedings against Nationwide News Pty Ltd, the publisher of The Daily Telegraph and its sister company News Life Media Pty Ltd in the Federal Court of Australia, claiming that articles published in 2015 conveyed imputations that he himself had “bribed Mr. John Ashe”.
-The proceedings were settled with Nationwide and News Life agreeing to pay Chau A$65,000 and publishing an apology on December 23, 2016.
+In 2016, Chau brought defamation proceedings against Nationwide News Pty Ltd, the publisher of The Daily Telegraph and its sister company News Life Media Pty Ltd in the Federal Court of Australia, claiming that articles published in 2015 conveyed imputations that he himself had "bribed Mr. John Ashe".
+The proceedings were settled with Nationwide and News Life agreeing to pay Chau A$65,000 and publishing an apology on 23 December 2016.

+In May 2018, Andrew Hastie, a former Chair of the Parliamentary Joint Committee on Intelligence and Security, used parliamentary privilege to claim Chau was an unindicted co-conspirator in the bribery case.
+Hastie's claim followed an April meeting that took place in New York with other members of the joint intelligence committee (David Fawcett and Jenny McAllister), two members of the American intelligence community, and an official from an Australian intelligence agency.

 In February 2019, Chau obtained judgment in an action against Fairfax Media in New South Wales, establishing he had been defamed in The Sydney Morning Herald in a 2015 article about the affair.
 Fairfax Media said it would appeal.
 The appeal was rejected by the Federal Court in March 2020.
 Chau was awarded A$280,000 in damages, which he donated to various Australian charities.